Yudiaramos/Yudiaramos/README.md

 - 🤔 Currently exploring new languages (JavaScript and SQL)
 - 🎓 Computer Engineering student at Universidade de São Paulo (USP)
-- 🌱 Learning more about Machine Learning and AI.
-Data is life!
+- 🌱 Learning more about Machine Learning and FrontEnd Designing and Coding.

 ## My Skills